 Advanced learning theory makes the training stick

 Immersive Learning capitalizes on centuries of knowledge and research about how people learn.
-When designed properly, there are nearly a dozen cognitive learning principles that are applied through Immersive Learning.
+When designed properly, there are nearly a dozen cognitive learning principles that are applied.

 One of those principles is the old “learning by doing” philosophy, but in a scalable manner.
-Immersive Learning experiences are designed for interactivity with the virtual environment to help the brain build the right connections for learning and knowledge retention.
+Experiences are designed for interactivity with the virtual environment to help the brain build the right connections for learning and knowledge retention.
 In addition, learners must apply what they’ve learned, make decisions, and experience the impact of their choices.
 This makes the learning stick.

 With the advent of Immersive Learning at scale, it’s now possible to incorporate scientific principles into corporate learning and therefore train employees more effectively.– Dr. Michael Casale, Chief Science Officer, Strivr

-Another key learning principle that Immersive Learning maximizes is a combination of attention and engagement known as arousal.
+Another key learning principle is a combination of attention and engagement known as arousal.
 It means that real emotional responses like stress, anxiety, and surprise are induced more authentically to make training memorable and impactful.
 Learn about how this was successful at Verizon and Walmart.

-By incorporating proven learning principles into Immersive Learning, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.
+By incorporating proven learning principles, many companies are realizing benefits like better on-the-job-performance, higher employee confidence, long-term knowledge retention, and faster training.

 Data science to measure performance